Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Analysis of Barrier-certified Adaptive Reinforcement Learning

 Second, the following theorem ensures that $\psi$ can be uniquely decomposed into $p$, $f$, and $\tilde{g}$ in the RKHS $\H_{\psi}$. \begin{theorem} Assume that $\X$ and $\U$ have nonempty interiors.
 Assume also that $\H_p$ is a Gaussian RKHS.
-Then, $\H_{\psi}$ is the direct sum of $\H_p$, $\H_f\otimes\H_c$, and $\H_g\otimes\H_u$, i.e., the intersection of any two of the RKHSs $\H_p$, $\H_f\otimes\H_c$, and $\H_g\otimes\H_u$ is $\{0\}$. \end{theorem} \begin{proof} See Appendix \ref{apptheo1}. \end{proof} \begin{remark}[On Theorem \ref{directtheorem}] Because only the control-affine part of the learned model will be used in combination with barrier certificates (see Assumption \ref{assump1} and Theorem \ref{CBFaffine}) and the term $p$ is assumed to be a system noise added to the control-affine dynamics (see Section \ref{subsec:overviewdynamic}), the unique decomposition is crucial; if the unique decomposition does not hold, the term $p$ is able to estimate the overall dynamics, including the control-affine terms. \end{remark} Therefore, we can employ a multikernel adaptive filter working in the sum space $\H_{\psi}$.
-By using a sparse optimization for the coefficient vector $\sigh_n\in\Real^{r}$, we wish to extract a structure of the model; The term $\hat{p}_n$ is desired to be dropped off when the true agent dynamics is control affine.
+Then, $\H_{\psi}$ is the direct sum of $\H_p$, $\H_f\otimes\H_c$, and $\H_g\otimes\H_u$, i.e., the intersection of any two of the RKHSs $\H_p$, $\H_f\otimes\H_c$, and $\H_g\otimes\H_u$ is $\{0\}$. \end{theorem} \begin{proof} See Appendix \ref{apptheo1}. \end{proof} \begin{remark}[On Theorem \ref{directtheorem}] Because only the control-affine part of the learned model is used in combination with barrier certificates (see Assumption \ref{assump1} and Theorem \ref{CBFaffine}) and the term $p$ is assumed to be a system noise added to the control-affine dynamics, the unique decomposition is crucial; if the unique decomposition does not hold, the term $p$ may be able to estimate the overall dynamics, including the control-affine terms. \end{remark} By using a sparse optimization for the coefficient vector $\sigh_n\in\Real^{r}$, we wish to extract a structure of the model; from Theorem \ref{directtheorem}, the term $\hat{p}_n$ is expected to drop off when the true agent dynamics is affine in control.

 In order to use the learned model in combination with control barrier functions, each entry of the vector $\hat{g}_n(\sigx_n)$ is required.
 Assume, without loss of generality, that $\{\textbf{e}_i\}_{i\in\{1,2,...,n_u\}}\subset\U$ (this is always possible for $\U\neq\emptyset$ by transforming coordinates of the control inputs and reducing the dimension $n_u$ if necessary).
 Then, the $i$th entry of the vector $\hat{g}_n(\sigx_n)$ is given by $\hat{g}_n(\sigx_n)\textbf{e}_i=\hat{\tilde{g}}_n(\sigx_n,\textbf{e}_i)$.
-Finally, we can use the learned model effectively to constrain control inputs by control barrier functions for policy updates.
-Adaptive action-value function approximation with barrier-certified policy updates will be presented in the next subsection.
+As such, we can use the learned model to constrain control inputs efficiently by using control barrier functions for explorations as well as policy updates.
+We analyze an adaptive action-value function approximation with barrier-certified policy updates in the next subsection.